 “The Sometimes Luxury Handbag and other Suburban Fables” is also Buswell’s first-ever beaded piece.
 The artist has created a plethora of knitted works that are, quite frankly, just as iconic as the wearable bachelor’s briefcase.

-One such work you might have seen before is the “There’s Nothing Unlawful” sweater — a smashed avocado green knit that reads “There’s nothing unlawful about going for a run and eating a kebab”, accompanied by a bloke going for a run and a tasty kebab.
-Ate, devoured, no crumbs, et cetera.
+One work you might have seen before is the “There’s Nothing Unlawful” sweater — a smashed avocado green knit emblazoned with the words “There’s nothing unlawful about going for a run and eating a kebab”, accompanied by a bloke going for a run and a tasty kebab.

 View this post on Instagram

 Buswell did a few runs of the jumper and to this day, I still see people wearing it on the streets of Perth.
 It’s an icon, it’s the moment and it’s deliciously kitsch.